-Note: Metal structures having maximum outside dimensions of 4 feet or less, measured along and across the line of a horizontal plane at the ground level, will be classified as poles under supply lines.

-D. Overhead Line Structures are the poles, towers, or structures located outside of buildings and which support circuits and their related conductors and equipment.

-- 22.2 Maintenance means the work done on any line or any element of any line for the purpose of extending its life (excepting the replacement of the supporting poles or structures) and includes the replacement, for any reason, of crossarms, pins, insulators, wires, cables, messengers, etc., but does not contemplate the addition of elements (excepting pole stubs and quy wires) which will change the identity of the structure (see Rule 12.2). - 22.3 Messenger means stranded wires in a group and which generally is not a part of the conducting system, its primary function being to support wires or cables of the conducting system; sometimes called "suspension strand". - 22.4 Non-Walkable means those surfaces not normally intended to support humans, such as but not limited to: handrails, fences, walls, parapet walls, chimneys, cornices, decorative appendages or other light weight material used for patio covers.
+- Note: Metal structures having maximum outside dimensions of 4 feet or less, measured along and across the line of a horizontal plane at the ground level, will be classified as poles under supply lines. - Note: Revised March 30, 1968 by Decision No. 73813. - D. Overhead Line Structures are the poles, towers, or structures located outside of buildings and which support circuits and their related conductors and equipment. - Note: Added January 6, 1968 by Decision No. 73455. - 22.2 Maintenance means the work done on any line or any element of any line for the purpose of extending its life (excepting the replacement of the supporting poles or structures) and includes the replacement, for any reason, of crossarms, pins, insulators, wires, cables, messengers, etc., but does not contemplate the addition of elements (excepting pole stubs and guy wires) which will change the identity of the structure (see Rule 12.2). - 22.3 Messenger means stranded wires in a group and which generally is not a part of the conducting system, its primary function being to support wires or cables of the conducting system; sometimes called "suspension strand". - 22.4 Non-Walkable means those surfaces not normally intended to support humans, such as but not limited to: handrails, fences, walls, parapet walls, chimneys, cornices, decorative appendages or other light weight material used for patio covers.

-Partial Underground Distribution means a supply system of overhead primary conductors supported in vertical configuration, without crossarms, on non-climbable, non-joint poles, and with underground secondary distribution facilities (see Figure 54-2).
+22.5 Partial Underground Distribution means a supply system of overhead primary conductors supported in vertical configuration, without crossarms, on non-climbable, non-joint poles, and with underground secondary distribution facilities (see Figure 54-2).